CANCELLATION AND SETTLEMENT POLICY

 - All procedures used for collection purposes will be in good taste and sound, ethical business practices.
 All collection correspondence from the institution or any other third parties representing the school regarding cancellation and settlement will clearly acknowledge the existence of this cancellation and settlement policy.
 If any promissory notes or contracts for tuition are sold or discounted to any third party, the third party must comply with this cancellation and settlement policy.

-- If the school closes permanently and ceases to offer instruction after the student has enrolled and instruction has begun, the school shall provide the student a pro rata refund of all tuition paid.
+- If the school closes permanently and ceases to offer instruction after the student has enrolled and instruction has begun, the school shall provide the student a refund of all tuition and fees paid.
 The school will forward all required records to the Delaware Department of Education and all other required parties, as detailed in its school closure policy.